comp129/comp55/docs/labs/67-Sequence.md

 or more succinctly,
 sequence diagrams tell us who called what and when.

+## Why are Sequence Diagrams Useful

+Sequence diagrams help visualize how objects interact in a system over time.
+Helping us by giving a better undertsanding of the flow between messages and objects.
+This is proven to be useful in desigining, debugging, or documenting complex systems.
+By creating sequence diagrams, you can
+- Visualize the order of interactions between objects.
+- Identify potential issues in the flow of messages.
+- Communicate the dynamic behavior of a system to others.

+## Real-World Example

+To better understand sequence diagrams, let's consider a real-world example such as ordering food at a restaurant:
+- The customer (actor) interacts with the waiter (participant) to place an order
+- The waiter then sends the order to the kitchen (participant)
+- The kitchen prepares the food and returns it to the waiter
+- The waiter delivers the food to the customer
+This scenario includes interactions represented as messages between the customer, waiter, and kitchen, showing the order of execution in which they occur.

+In this lab, you'll learn how to create sequence diagrams using PlantUML starting with the basics and gradually building more compelx interactions.
 - [plantUML Starter](#plantuml-starter)
 - [Sequence Diagram basics](#sequence-diagram-basics)
     - [Actors and Participant Objects](#actors-and-participant-objects)